nicbou/timeline-old/README.md

 * `key`: a unique identifier for this archive (e.g. "google-takeout-2020-01-20")
 * `description`: A plain text description of this archive
 * `archive_file`: The archive file to process

-### JsonArchive

-`/api/archive/jsonarchive`

-Imports a list of Entry objects from a JSON file.
-It expects the same format as the API.
-The entries in the JSON file are imported as-is, but the `source` attribute is overridden, and the `id` attribute is ignored.

-This is useful for one-off data imports.
-For example, I use it to process an SMS dump I found on an old hard drive.

-### GpxArchive

-`/api/archive/gpxarchive`

-Imports a list of `activity.location` Entries from a GPX file.
-All points from tracks and routes are imported, and all waypoints.

 ### GoogleTakeoutArchive